gridgain-solutions/ignite-in-k8s/benchmark/README.md

 (2) A 'dev' folder that should contain the following sub-folders:
     etcd  go  igk8s  igk8s-config  ignite

-(3) The benchmark node should contain one benchmark folder under $HOME.
+(3) The benchmark node (just for consistency) can have the same setup above, but much of it will not be used.
+Instead, it will have one addition, the benchmark Go app.
+The benchmark installation instructions herein will install the benchmark app into GoPath and the app itself into $HOME/dev/go/bin.
+It is runnable from any locaton on the server.

 Please contact me for help/questions until I can get this branch in a fully clonable state.